mcikalmerdeka/Data-Analyst-Scientist-Portofolio/README.md

 * Personal Notes : This is one of the tasks from the bootcamp I am currently attending, focusing on unsupervised learning.
 However, in this case, I have made several further improvements, such as a more in-depth analysis in feature selection and the underlying thinking process, attempting to compare the results with other clustering algorithms, and so on.

 # Certificates

+The knowledge I gained from these certifications is applied to the projects here.
+Some of the projects displayed here are also part of these certifications

 - [Data Analytics and Visualization Job Simulation](https://forage-uploads-prod.s3.amazonaws.com/completion-certificates/Accenture%20North%20America/hzmoNKtzvAzXsEqx8_Accenture%20North%20America_WBpJPGhbSKFR2PAD6_1705948009927_completion_certificate.pdf) (Jan 2024) - Forage (Provided by Accenture)
 - [Data Science Job Simulation](https://forage-uploads-prod.s3.amazonaws.com/completion-certificates/British%20Airways/NjynCWzGSaWXQCxSX_British%20Airways_WBpJPGhbSKFR2PAD6_1706540756636_completion_certificate.pdf) (Jan 2024) - Forage (Provided by British Airways)
 - [Coding For Data](https://www.sololearn.com/certificates/CC-8SJ7FKJK) (Des 2023) - SoloLearn